SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/system-requirements.md

 * Reporter runtime (version 9.0.30729.17)

 > [!NOTE]
-> When running SuperOffice in a Citrix and Terminal server environments where users share the memory, actual requirements and product functionality may vary based on your system configuration.
+> When running SuperOffice in Citrix and Terminal-server environments where users share the memory, actual requirements, and product functionality may vary based on your system configuration.

 > [!TIP]
 > Enable Clear Type Text on all clients running the CRM Win app for the best user experience.